FAQ

 Since this is the first softball experience for most girls, 1–2 softball focuses on developing basic softball skills, sportsmanship and team work.
 The girls will typically play on teams of 8 -10 girls against teams from neighboring communities.
 Games are on Tuesday nights, and practices are typically held on Thursday nights.
 Home games will be played at Proesel Park field #4.
 There will also be four games played at neighboring communities.
 Each game lasts approximately 90, or until dark.
 Because the focus is on learning, no scores are kept and there are no playoffs.
 Coaches pitch to the players.
 Each girl gets seven swings against the coach pitched ball or, if they choose at the beginning of the season, off a tee.
 Girls take turns fielding different positions to give everyone a chance to try their hand everywhere.
 A handful of girls will be selected to play in all star games at the end of the season.

-In 5-6 softball, the level of competition increases as the girls develop more skills and the rules change to bring the game closer to high school rules.
-Batters can walk and there is no coach pitching, making development of pitching skills even more important.
+At the 5/6 level, the competition increases as the girls develop their skills and the rules change to bring the game closer to high school.
+Batters can walk and there is no coach pitching.
 Base runners can steal second and third base, making base running and development of catching skills more important.
+The girls will play in the infield and the outfield, but they will begin to learn how to play particular positions.
 For girls who have been playing at the lower levels, this presents exciting new challenges, and the chance to improve their skills.
-Newcomers to softball are also welcome, and are usually able to pick the game up quickly and become part of the team.
-Like in 3-4, teams play a 12 game schedule, with half of the games played at Proesel Park field #4 and the other half played in neighboring communities.
-Games last 6 innings and are typically played on Mondays and Wednesdays.
-A playoff tournament is played at the end of June, and a handful of girls will be selected to play in all star games at the end of the season.
+Newcomers to softball are also welcome and are usually able to pick the game up quickly.

 The league is always looking for head coaches, assistant coaches, dugout parents, event volunteers, board members and sponsors.
 If you are interested, please contact John Dreuth at jdreuth@lwbba.org